BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 - transaction management

 they will be introduced later.
-# chapter 2 relational model
+# Chapter 2 relational model
 ## structure of relational database (syntax)
 **definition**: a relational database consists of a **collection of tables**. attributes as columns, tuples as rows. the order of tuples is irrelevant, attribute orders are also irrelevant.